Our Track Record

 We share the knowledge gained from the more than 260 projects we’ve supported to enhance governance, counter corruption and innovate to improve service delivery.
 We do this by holding events, publishing print material, and participating in coalitions.

 Promoting Equitable, Accountable Civic Engagement in Myanmar (PEACE) is a four-year (2016-2020), EU-funded CSO capacity building program.
 The project is being implemented by a consortium consisting of Helvetas Myanmar, PTF and the Local Resource Centre (LRC), one of Myanmar’s leading national CSOs.
 The project has three main activities: support for the formulation and implementation of an LRC institutional development plan; training to strengthen CSOs in LRC’s network of about 1,000 local CSOs, including grants to enable them to apply lessons from the training; and support for advocacy activities.
 The support for the local CSOs is emphasizing citizen engagement.

-Improving Transparency and Effectiveness of Public Procurement in Ukraine through Cooperation with Civil Society is a program to train CSOs in Ukraine on how to monitor public procurement under the country’s new e-procurement system – “ProZorro.”
-PTF is working with the Kyiv School of Economics (KSE) to develop tools provide training to help CSOs and journalists identify irregularities and bring evidence-based reports of abuse to the attention of the responsible authorities using information generated by the system.
-The training will provide tools and present best practices for procurement monitoring internationally.
+Since 2016, PTF Europe is training CSOs in Ukraine on how to monitor public procurement under the country’s new e-procurement system – “ProZorro.”
+PTF is working with the Kyiv School of Economics (KSE) to develop training tools for CSOs and journalists identify irregularities and bring evidence-based reports of abuse to the attention of the responsible authorities using information generated by the system.
+The training includes best practices for procurement monitoring internationally.